 The UVU Dispatch office is staffed 24 hours a day, 7 days a week, 365 days a year and can be reached by calling 801-863-5555 or dialing 9-1-1.

 The University Police office is located in Gunther Trades 331.

-There are emergency telephones located in each Orem Campus elevator and various locations on campus.
+There are emergency telephones located in each Orem Campus elevator.
 When activated these phones will automatically put you in direct contact with the elevator company.